Why choose Creditor Insurance for your CIBC credit card?

 Information about CIBC

-CIBC receives fees from the insurer, Canadian Premier Life Insurance Company, for providing services to the insurer regarding this insurance.
+CIBC receives fees from the insurer, The Canada Life Assurance Company, for providing services to the insurer regarding this insurance.
 Also, the risk under the group policy may be reinsured, in whole or in part, to a reinsurer affiliated with CIBC.
 The reinsurer earns reinsurance income under this arrangement.
 Representatives promoting this Insurance on behalf of CIBC may receive compensation.

 Frequently asked questions